Saturday, December 24, 2022

 Birds really like bushes (like bougainvillea and purple sage) where they can hide.

 I don't put out seeds for the birds.
 But I have plenty of birds.
+Here they are enjoying the dried poppies.

 I do have bird baths.